tivoti30-sketch/network-visualizer/README.txt

+# The project was created for fun

+# There are nuances with displaying information

+# In pranas, change to MTR (trackeroute)

 # Works well on Linux

 # Windows has bugs, still being improved

 Ubuntu
 sudo apt install traceroute

 sudo apt install python3.12-venv -y